This Must Do May Do System is the HACK to your rotating reading centers!

 Now that I have my seatwork activities organized in their folders, I pick out the games for the week.
 The games I use for the week are included right inside the bins unless they are too large.
 Then students are instructed on my expectations for the week.
 I try to include games that are simple and those they are familiar with so I am not constantly giving directions.
 I make sure all materials are included:

-The games/activities I choose (most have this listed as a MAY Do) will support their reading goals as well.
+The games and reading activities for 1st graders I choose (most have this listed as a MAY Do) will support their reading goals as well.
 For example sight word drills, fluency phrases, sounds drills etc. that will support their reading needs at a specific time.

 See below for an example of a Houghton Mifflin Sight Word Roll and Read Game: